 According to the 2018 Iowa Farmland Ownership and Tenure Survey, 53% of Iowa farmland is leased—in other words, more than half of Iowa’s farmland is not farmed by the people who own it.
 Non-operating landowners have tremendous potential to steward Iowa’s natural resources.
 With many non-operating landowner members, and with many members who rent land from non-operators, Practical Farmers is dedicated to providing resources and information to landowners to help them be better stewards of their lands and to ensure that agriculture in Iowa is resilient, sustainable and profitable for landowner and tenant alike.

-This quarterly email newsletter will curate content and the latest from PFI specifically for non-operating landowners.
-Coming 2020!
+This quarterly email newsletter curates content and the latest from PFI specifically for non-operating landowners.

 Farm Transfer Workshops; PFI is hosting a series of Farm Transfer Workshops to discuss the why and how of farmland transition, farm leasing trends, and how to communicate with family about farmland transition and succession.